-We shall end this paper by applying our main result (i.e., Theorem \ref{thm:main}) to establish the CLT for the PDMP considered in \cite{ergodic_pdmp}.
-More specifically, we will be concerned with a process involving a deterministic motion governed by a finite number of semiflows, which is punctuated by random jumps, occurring in independent and exponentially distributed time intervals $\Delta\tau_n$ with the same rate $\lambda$.
-The state right after a jump will depend randomly on the one immediately preceding this jump, and its probability distribution will be governed by an arbitrary transition law $J$.
+{We shall end this paper by applying our main result, i.e., Theorem \ref{thm:main} (and Proposition~\ref{prop:FCLT}) to establish the CLT (and the FCLT in the stationary case) for the PDMPs considered in~\cite{ergodic_pdmp}}.
+More specifically, we will be concerned with a~process involving a deterministic motion governed by a finite number of semiflows, which is punctuated by random jumps, occurring in independent and exponentially distributed time intervals $\Delta\tau_n$ with the same rate $\lambda$.
+The state right after a jump will depend randomly on the one immediately preceding this jump, and its probability distribution will be governed by an arbitrary transition law~$J$.

 Let $(Y,\rho_Y)$ be a complete separable metric space, and let $I$ be a finite set, endowed with the discrete metric $\dd$, i.e., $\dd(i,j)=1$ for $i\neq j$ and $\dd(i,j)=0$ otherwise.
 Moreover, put $X:=Y\times I$, $\bar{X}:=X\times\mathbb{R}_+$, and let $\rho_{X,c}$ denote the metric in $X$ defined by